seyma-tas/seyma-tas.github.io/_posts/2020-04-20-making_jointplots_with_seaborn.markdown

-**Seaborn** is a very useful data visualisation library built on Matplotlib.
-It provides a high level interface for drawing attractive and informative statistical graphics.
-Its beautiful default styles make visualisations easier.
-It is designed to work very well with Pandas dataframe objects and Numpy arrays.
-You will wonder how seaborn visualise every thing in your mind with only one line of code.
+**Seaborn** is a very useful data visualization library built on Matplotlib.
+It provides a high-level interface for drawing attractive and informative statistical graphics.
+Its beautiful default styles make visualizations easier.
+It is designed to work very well with Pandas data frame objects and Numpy arrays.
+You will wonder how seaborn visualize everything in your mind with only one line of code.

 Seaborn’s jointplot displays a relationship between two variables (bivariate) as well as one dimensional profiles (univariate) in the margins.
-Seing the correlation of two variables and the distributions of these  variables seperately gives us a very good understanding of data.
+Seing the correlation of two variables and the distributions of these  variables gives us a very good understanding of data.
 This plot is a convenience class that wraps [JointGrid](http://seaborn.pydata.org/generated/seaborn.JointGrid.html#seaborn.JointGrid).
 It means (simply) you can use one line of code with jointplot instead of many lines of code in JointGrit.